Best Film for the Canon EOS 700

-There are only a few choices for where to have 35mm film processed.
-For a more detailed explanation of the possible choices, check my article on Where to Develop Film.
+There are several choices for where to develop 35mm film.
+For a more complete discussion of the possible choices read my article on Where to Develop Film.

-WARNING: Film does not get developed locally at big box stores and pharmacies.
-They ship film off-site to be developed by a third party.
-Because of this, you won't receive your processed negatives back.
+WARNING: Film does not get developed on location at big box stores and pharmacies.
+They ship film off to be developed by a third party.
+This means that, you will not be given your developed negatives back.

 - Develop Film at Home

 - Use a Local Photography Lab